Speak

 The story begins with Melinda Sordino's first day of high school.
 She dreads it, and for good reason.

-At the end of summer before her freshman year, Melinda and her best friend, Rachel, had gone to a party with a group of high school friends.
+At the end of summer before her freshman year, Melinda and Rachel, had gone to a party with a group of high school friends.
 Everyone was drinking, including Melinda.

 Her friends – now her former friends – will have nothing to do with her.
 Melinda had gotten them in trouble.
 She had called 911.
 The cops came and broke up the party.
 Some of the kids were arrested.